 Are you cramped for space?
 Do you have a massive room and don't want your projector to stick out right in the middle of it?
 Consider a short-throw (ST) or ultra-short-throw (UST) projector.
 These projectors can be installed very close to the wall or screen you wish to project on as an alternative to the traditional long-throw projectors, which you have to install far from the screen.
 Short-throw projectors have numerous advantages; they don't require as much space, their proximity to the screen helps with cable management, and they just offer a more minimalist setup over traditional projectors.
 However, short-throw projectors are often more expensive than other projector types, so consider that when shopping.

 Looking for the best short-throw projector?
 Look no further than the BenQ X500i.
 It uses its 4k pixel-shifting technology to project a sharp 60-inch image at a distance of about three feet and up to 120 inches at a distance of six to 7.2 feet.
 It's certainly no slouch when it comes to image quality, as its contrast is great, and it particularly excels in darker scenes, although it's still quite decent in brighter scenes.
-It also has a wide color gamut, leading to a vibrant image, although unfortunately, it's not quite bright enough to really make those colors pop.
-As long as you stick to dimmer rooms, you'll be just fine.
-Finally, its images don't just look good; they're also exceedingly accurate, so much so that even purists won't need to calibrate this projector.
+It also has a wide color gamut, leading to a vibrant image, although it's not quite bright enough to really make those colors truly pop.
+Finally, the projector is exceedingly accurate, so much so that even purists won't need to calibrate it.

 This projector is packed with features.
 It comes with BenQ's Android TV 11 QS02 streaming dongle, which is fully cast capable through Google Chromecast and Apple AirPlay.
 The dongle has Wi-Fi 6, Bluetooth 5.0, HDR10+ capability, and natively supports Netflix.
 The projector itself has two HDMI ports, with another one hidden behind the top cover, each capable of up to 4k @ 60Hz and 1080p @ 240Hz gaming, with the second HDMI port also doubling as an eARC port.
 It also has a USB-C port with DP Alt Mode, so you can use it to directly project content from a connected compatible device.
 Overall, this is easily the best value short-throw projector you can buy.